 There were a number of military engagements in the area during the 1860s, and the 43rd Regiment built a redoubt on the coast near the end of Stent Road in 1865.
 The ocean swells of ‘Stent Road’ are one of New Zealand’s classic surf breaks.

 Settlement 42 km south-west of New Plymouth and 23 km north of Ōpunake, established as a base for the 1881 military invasion of Parihaka pā a few km away.
-The original blockhouse is on the hilltop overlooking the township and is privately owned.

 A shining light

 The 20-metre-high cast-iron tower of Cape Egmont lighthouse, which stands on the westernmost point of Taranaki, was manufactured in Britain in 1864.
 It was erected on Mana Island near Wellington in 1865, but was moved to Cape Egmont in 1881.
 The keepers lived alongside the lighthouse until it was automated in 1986.
 The original lens has been reinstalled in a replica – but non-functioning – tower, at the Cape Egmont boating club.

 The Māori village of Parihaka was established by Te Whiti-o-Rongomai and Tohu Kākahi among the lahar hills inland of Cape Egmont in the late 1860s, and became the centre of a passive resistance movement against confiscations of Māori land.
 In 1881 the township was invaded by more than 1,500 armed constabulary and volunteers.
 The leaders were arrested and the residents forcibly dispersed.